 SBA Certificate of Competency requirement issues arises in government contracting when the contracting officer makes a determination that your company, the apparent offeror, cannot perform the contract.

-However, common disputes occur about whether the SBA referral is valid and whether the SBA followed its regulations when acting on the COC referral and decision.
+However, common disputes occur about whether the referral is valid and whether the SBA followed its regulations when acting on the SBA COC referral and decision.

-When the contracting makes a nonresponsibility decision, he or she must refer the matter for SBA Certificate of Competency (COC) determination.
+When the contracting makes a nonresponsibility decision, he or she must refer the matter for Certificate of Competency (COC) determination.
 When the SBA issues a positive Certificate of Competency, it requires the contracting officer to award the contract to the small business.

 Government contracting offices run into problems with during bid protest litigation because of the confusing rules that regulate when the contracting officer must refer responsibility matters to the SBA.
 Also, small businesses also get confused as to when they can actually challenge the SBA’s certificate of competency decision in a bid protest.